sfschen/velocileptors/README.md

 The core rsd modules are distributed into two directories, one for the LPT theory and one for the EPT theory (plus supporting routines in the Utils directory).
-Running the EPT version of the above simply requires substituting the "LPT" for "EPT" in the import statement.
+Running the EPT version of the above simply requires substituting the "LPT" for "EPT" in the import statement, though can be made more robust by supplying a cosmology-conscious no-wiggle power spectrum via the keyword pnw.
 See the READMEs in those directories for more information.

 For the most common case of computing the redshift-space power spectrum